Skip to Main Content

 Wear sunglasses, hats, and visors when exposed to the sun.

 For wet AMD, a type of medication called antivascular endothelial growth factor (anti-VEGF) can be injected into your eye to stop new blood vessels from growing.
 Two such drugs are approved to treat AMD:

 Surgical and Other Procedures

 Surgical and other procedures may help some cases of wet macular degeneration.

 Photocoagulation (laser surgery): In photocoagulation, doctors use a laser to seal off blood vessels that have grown under the macula.
 Whether this procedure is used depends on:

 Photodynamic therapy, is often used to seal off blood vessels that are under the center of the macula.
 Using photocoagulation on that location would result in permanent central vision loss.
 With photodynamic therapy, the doctor gives you a drug that stays in the blood vessels under the macula.
 When a light is shined in your eye, the drug closes them off without damaging the rest of the macula.
 Photodynamic therapy slows vision loss but does not stop it.

 Supplements are a valuable treatment for dry AMD.
 They may also help prevent both wet and dry types.
 However, you should not try to self treat vision problems.
 See your doctor first for a diagnosis and treatment plan.

 To treat AMD

 Ocuvite PreserVision is formulated to contain the proper amounts of these nutrients.
 People who already take a multivitamin should let their doctor know before taking this formulation.
-Zinc can be harmful at a dose of 80 mg, so be sure to take this combination only under your doctor’s supervision.
+Zinc can be harmful at a high dose, like the 80 mg used in this formulation, so be sure to take this combination only under your doctor's supervision.
 Zinc can cause copper deficiency, so a small amount of copper is added to the nutrients.